How to Get a Pest Control Technician License in Indiana

 How Indiana Compares

-Indiana requires 0 hours of pre-license education for pest control technicians.
+Indiana does not require any pre-license education hours.
 The average total cost in Indiana is around $1,200, compared to the national average of $1,290.
 Indiana's 1-year renewal cycle is shorter than the national average of 2.2 years.

 How Much Does a Pest Control Technician License Cost in Indiana?